cappuu02/Cybersecurity-Sapienza/Distributed System/2) Time Models.md

 ## Synchronous
 Delay are bounded
 You can synchronise (up-to a certain precision)
-You can assume that local execution steps happen at certaain predeterminated interval, and that they take bounded time
+You can assume that local execution steps happen at certain predeterminated interval, and that they take bounded time

 ![[Pasted image 20241002171415.png|400]]